The latest data breach: Here’s what you should know

-With this week’s news of another massive data breach, you might be left feeling exposed.
+With news of yet another massive data breach, you might be left feeling exposed.

-In the latest breach, Capital One announced that the private information of more than 100 million people had been stolen.
-This comes on the heels of last week’s announcement about the Equifax Data Breach Settlement.
+This comes on the heels of Capital One’s announcement last month that the private information of more than 100 million people had been stolen.
+The week before that: The Equifax Data Breach Settlement.

 While you have little control over when these events occur, there are steps you can take to protect your personal information and minimize the impact of breaches when they do happen.